reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   void accept(T t, int value);
 }
 ```
-**This is the (reference, int) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjIntConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, int)`.
+`ObjIntConsumer` interface is a special type of `BiConsumer`.
+Unlike most other functional interfaces, `ObjIntConsumer` is designed to work by directly changing the input.
+Its functional method is `accept(Object, int)`.

 Let's now check how to use `ObjIntConsumer`:
 ```java